 The Court of Appeals of Indiana may not decline appeals.
 Once a case is appealed, the Court does not re-conduct a trial or hearing and no new evidence may be submitted.
 On appeal, the facts of the case are generally agreed upon.

 The Court of Appeals will review the record in the case, including:

 Oral arguments are usually scheduled in the Court of Appeals courtroom in the Indiana Statehouse.
-Some are held in the Indiana Supreme Court courtroom in the Statehouse, either because the Court of Appeals courtroom is in use or the argument is webcast.
-The Court of Appeals courtroom does not contain webcasting equipment.
+However, some are held in the Indiana Supreme Court courtroom in the Statehouse, typically because the Court of Appeals courtroom is in use.

 For years the Court of Appeals has also heard oral argument at sites around the state to enable Hoosiers to learn about the judicial branch.
 As the Court prepared to mark its centennial in 2001, the members of the Court decided to increase its educational commitment and make this initiative permanent.
-Between that time and the end of 2012, the Court has heard 350 oral arguments at Indiana's four law schools, and at colleges, universities, high schools, retirement communities and other public venues.
+Since then, the Court has heard more than 500 oral arguments at Indiana's four law schools, and at colleges, universities, high schools, retirement communities and other public venues.
 Learn more.